thekashifmalik/rincr/README.md

 > risk.

 ## About
-A utility to compliment `rsync` for backups.
+A reimplementation of the ideas in `rsnapshot` built with the composibility and simplicity of `rsync` in-mind.
+This utility is meant to compliment `rsync` for backups.
 While `rsync` can be used to make _mirrored_ backups `rincr` can be used to make _incremental_ backups which consist of a mirror and historical snapshots of the target data.
 These snapshots are taken whenever data is backed up and this can be done as often as needed as it is cheap both in time and space. `rincr` can also manage these snapshots, restore files to earlier versions (NOT IMPLEMENTED YET) and encrypt backups (NOT IMPLEMENTED YET).

 ## Features
 `rincr` is built on top of `rsync` and borrows heavily from `rsnapshot`.